 Perhaps you have told yourself many times that, as of next week, you will start exercising more.
 Perhaps next month.
 Maybe even next year.
 For many of us, however, sticking to a disciplined program of physical exercise is one of the hardest New Year’s resolutions.
 New research offers clues as to why finding the motivation to exercise can be so difficult.

 The benefits of physical activity are well known.
-The Centers for Disease Control and Prevention (CDC) report that regular physical activity can reduce the risk of severe illnesses, such as type 2 diabetes, cancer, and cardiovascular disease.
+The Centers for Disease Control and Prevention (CDC)

 Exercise can also improve one’s overall physical and mental health, as well as increase longevity.

 If you are looking to control your weight, the advantages of exercise are numerous.
 Not only has physical activity been shown to reduce metabolic syndrome – which means that it is good for regulating one’s metabolism – but it also burns calories, and in combination with a healthful diet, exercise can help to maintain weight over a long period of time.

 While many people are aware of the benefits of physical activity in theory, many of us find it particularly hard in practice to stay physically active.
 New research may help to explain why this is so.

 Lead researcher Alexxai V. Kravitz – of the Diabetes, Endocrinology, and Obesity Branch at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) – wondered why it is that obese animals have such a hard time doing physical activity.